-In addition, it will also be necessary to set some environment variables.
-In the following, assume that <ARTISYNTH_HOME> denotes the path to the root folder of the ArtiSynth installation.
+In the following, assume that <ARTISYNTH_HOME> denotes the path to the ArtiSynth installation folder.

 - 1. If you have not done so already, set the environment variable ARTISYNTH_HOME to <ARTISYNTH_HOME>.
 This can be done externally to MATLAB (see the Section Environment variables in the ArtiSynth Installation Guide for your system), or it can also be done within a MATLAB startup script using the setenv() command; see the MATLAB documentation regarding startup scripts. - 2.
 Make sure that the folder <artisynth_HOME>/matlab is included in the search path for MATLAB functions; consult MATLAB documentation on how to do this. - 3.
 Ensure that classes required by ArtiSynth are added to the MATLAB Java classpath, as described in Section 2.6. - 4.
-If you have not done so already, add the ArtiSynth native library folder to the environment variable that specifies the dynamic library search path. - (a) On Windows (64 bit), make sure <artisynth_HOME>\lib\Windows64 is included in the PATH environment variable. - (b) On Linux (64 bit), make sure <ARTISYNTH_HOME>/lib/Linux64 is included in the LD_LIBRARY_PATH environment variable. - (c) On MacOS, make sure <ARTISYNTH_HOME>/lib/MacOS64 is included in the DYLD_LIBRARY_PATH environment variable.
+If you have not done so already, add the ArtiSynth native library folder to the environment variable that specifies the dynamic library search path. - (a) On Windows (64 bit), make sure <artisynth_HOME>\lib\Windows 64 is included in the PATH environment variable. - (b) On Linux (64 bit), make sure <ARTISYNTH_HOME>/lib/Linux64 is included in the LD_LIBRARY_PATH environment variable. - (c) On MacOS, make sure <artisynth_Home>/lib/MacOS64 is included in the DYLD_LIBRARY_PATH environment variable.